Introduction

 The Oddest Encounter

-See Part 2 in Content
+See Part 2 in Stories

 Click button

-That incentive came to mind a few times in the months that followed, but was instantly refreshed in mid-December, when I actually did qualify for Boston.
-Upon arrival there in April, I had every intention to visit the music school, but was faced with commuting 20 miles from the race hub to my lodging, trying to learn the transit system, and preparing for the race.
-The run was successful, but afterward it was a struggle to gingerly make my way to the train station, then the bus depot, and finally a warm shower and bed.
-The next day, it was all I could do to make my early morning flight, so I never managed to visit the music school.
-I have no idea what I would've said, but as I sat in the airport, I regretted not finding time to go there and share the crazy story about discovering her.
-I had been impressed by the whole story, not just the song I'd heard, and I'm sure she would've been amused that she had been an added incentive for me to make it to Boston.
-Sadly, neither did I ever again see the runners back home who had laughed at me.
+That incentive vaguely came to mind a few times in the months that followed, but was instantly revived in mid-December, when I actually did qualify for Boston.
+Upon arrival there in April, I had every intention of visiting the music school, but was faced with commuting 20 miles from the race hub to my lodging, learning the transit system, and preparing for the race.
+The run was successful, but afterward it was a struggle to gingerly make my way to the train, the bus, and finally a warm shower and bed.
+It would have been physically impossible to make one's way through the shoulder-to-shoulder crowd lining both sides of the route back to the music school, even if my body had allowed.
+The next morning, it was all I could do to make my early flight, so I never managed to visit the school.
+I have no idea what I would've said, but as I sat in the airport, I regretted not finding time to go there and share the bizarre account of how I happened upon her.
+I had come 5,000 miles and been within a few blocks of her.
+It was the entire story that had impressed me so, not just the voice I'd heard.
+Her choosing to apply to Berklee, while already enrolled in a fine music program close to home, spoke volumes to me.
+That was the same mindset that had her sleeping in her van to ensure early registration.
+It just seemed to resonate with me, as if she were a young version of myself.
+I'm sure she would've been amused that she had been an added incentive for me to make it to Boston, although not quite as much so as the runners who'd laughed at me.
+Regardless, her name had been written down in bold print, while the laughing trio was never again encountered.

-The life and career of a performing artist is seldom an easy one.
-Some find ways to self-sabotage, while others have that done for them.
-It's a brutally competitive industry known for glamor and bright lights, but sometimes having a dark side as well.
-Some will find themselves in the right place at the right time, while others struggle to find some measure of success.
+The life and career of a performing artist are seldom easy.
+Some find ways to self-sabotage, and some are handed defeat by others.
+It's a brutally competitive industry known for glamour and bright lights, but sometimes having a dark side as well.
+Some will find themselves in the right place at the right time, while others struggle to find their own measure of success.
 Many come to accept less just to keep doing what they love, while others decide it's time to move on.
-So whether the flame diminishes, drops to a flicker, or becomes just an ember somewhere deep within, it only takes the right impetus to reignite and burn bigger and brighter than ever.
-This is just such a story, one that follows the pursuit of a dream, facing obstacles never imagined, including some that lie within.
-It begins as my own story, which provides context and explains the connection to what soon becomes someone else's story.
-It is a chronicled account of aspiration and achievement, followed by disappointment and resignation, only to begin anew and become a realization beyond anything imagined.
-Despite all those now familiar with the artist in this story, I'm often surprised by how many are not.
-Thus, I'll not disclose the identity right away, just for the sake of curiosity and guesswork.
-I hope to offer not just facts and information, but rather insight and inspiration.
-Pursuits and dreams come in countless forms and can lie hidden within those we least suspect of owning them.
+Even when that fire has been reduced to an ember, the slightest impetus at the right moment can reignite it to burn bigger and brighter than ever.
+This is just such a story, one that follows the pursuit of a dream, hindered by obstacles never imagined, including some that lie within.

 Click button